 What’s included in the Summary Report?

-There are 5 different sections found in the Summary report:
+There are up to 9 different sections that can be found in the Summary report:

 Sales by Location shows the amounts invoiced and payments applied by each location of your clinic.

 Sales Breakdown compares the amounts invoiced and payments applied for treatments and products.
 Note: The applied and invoice values of both the Sales by Location and Sales Breakdown will be the same, since they are both breakdowns of the same information (just displayed differently).

 Income lists all your income sources (patients and various insurers) and provides the total amounts invoiced and payments applied for each one.